-Pumpkin itself adds a ton of moisture.
+- Pumpkin itself adds a ton of moisture to the cupcake.
 The rest comes from applesauce.
 This replicates the moisture added by butter or oil but without any of the fat.
-I also liked how light and fluffy they taste.

 While your pumpkin cupcakes are baking, pour yourself a hot cup of coffee with some homemade pumpkin spice coffee creamer…and get started on the frosting!